 On a bright September day three years ago, readers and critics of the writer now invariably known as Elizabeth von Arnim assembled at Lucy Cavendish College, in a leafy district just north of the river in Cambridge.
 From that energetic conference, the International Elizabeth von Arnim Society was formed to foster new scholarly and public interest in von Arnim’s work.
-Fittingly, it seems, our recent event saw us return to the college and Warburton Hall in which our original conference dinner had taken place.
+Fittingly, it seems, the event held on 29 July 2018 saw us return to the college and Warburton Hall in which our original conference dinner had taken place.

 Isobel Maddison, Vice President of Lucy Cavendish and the society’s President, welcomed us over tea and coffee.
 Isobel reflected on the accomplishments of the society, chief amongst them the publication of papers arising from the above conference in a special issue of Women: A Cultural Review, and another major event last summer in sunny California, a joint project with the Katherine Mansfield Society.
 Isobel’s summary was followed by her gesturing to our unfolding plans for the future, including our third conference to take place in Toulon in July 2019, organised by Juliane Römhild.